Check Out Procedure

 To become a Special Borrower, an applicant must meet one of the following criteria:

 Processing fee: $20.00

-If the item is returned before a replacement has been ordered or within one year of the due date, whichever comes first, the replacement cost of $75.00 is refunded.
-The overdue fine and processing fee continue to be the responsibility of the Special Borrower.
+If the item is returned before a replacement has been ordered or within one year of the due date, whichever comes first, the replacement cost and processing fee of $95.00 is refunded.
+The overdue fine continues to be the responsibility of the Special Borrower.
 Borrowing privileges are suspended until the item is returned and all fines/fees are paid.